top of page

 Some Aria Pro II guitars built in the 1980s came with a tremolo listed in their catalogs as an "ART-2" which is identical in every way to the Fernandes "Body Crasher" and Yamaha "RMX" tremolo.
 The Aria Pro II version is stamped "Aria Pro II ART-2" on the base plate.

-It was available on the 1986 left handed Aria II Pro Mega Metal Stage III built by Matsumoku and the 1988 left-handed Aria Pro II XR Series built by Samick.
+It was available on the 1986 left handed Aria II Pro Mega Metal Stage III built by Matsumoku and this 1988 left-handed Aria Pro II XR Series ST-3 built by Samick.
+The Aria catalog supplement of 1986 calls it a "FT-1 Fine tuning Locking tremolo with Zero Fret Nut Lock."

 Status: Obsolete

 The ACT-3 has very different dimensions from a genuine Floyd Rose and is not at all interchangeable.
-It is very recognizable for the large, raised rectangular collar on its base plate where the tremolo arm goes through; the strings are fed through the horizontal tube screws at the back without needing to cut off the ball ends; and it has rectangular carbon steel "pressure pads" (string clamps) that clamp the strings down, each secured by a hex screw.
-The tail is almost horizontal.
+It is very recognizable for the large, raised rectangular collar on its base plate where the tremolo arm goes through; the strings are fed through the horizontal tube screws at the back without needing to cut off the ball ends; and it has hinged rectangular carbon steel "pressure pads" (string clamps) that clamp the strings down and are locked in place by a hex screw.
 It has an L-shaped block into which the tremolo arm screws.

-The Aria Pro II unit was stamped "ACT/3" on the base only.
-Initially, there was no licensing statement anywhere on it.
-The Washburn version had "Washburn 600-T" on the upper part of the base and "Mfg.
-Under Floyd Rose Pats." in very small lettering at the opposite end of the base under the tremolo arm hole.
-Eventually, the Aria Pro II version gained this too.
+There were two versions, the first was made in Japan and the second was made in Korea.
+The earliest Japanese version has a German Floyd Rose-style solid "whale tail" and the later Korean version has a Fernandes/Gotoh FRT-style, flatter, curved tail.
+The early Aria Pro II unit was stamped with "ACT/3" on the base only.
+The Washburn version had "Washburn 600-T" on the upper part of the base and "Mfg. under Floyd Rose Pats." in very small lettering at the opposite end of the base under the tremolo arm collar.
+The latter Aria Pro II version with the flatter tail had "Mfg. under Floyd Rose Pats." on the tail and ACT3-S on the tremolo arm collar.
+(Does the "S" stand for "Samick?")

-It was used on the 1985 left-handed Aria Pro II RS Esprit. and the left-handed Aria Pro II XR Series.
-Here is an example of a 1987-1988 left-handed Washburn E29 that came with the 600-T equivalent.
+The latter version was used on the 1987-1988 left-handed Aria Pro II XR Series made by Samick in Korea.
+Here is an example of a 1987-1988 left-handed Washburn E29 made by Samick that came with the 600-T equivalent.

-Aria Pro II replaced the ACT-3 in 1989 with the Gotoh GE1988T for its Japanese-made range.
+Aria Pro II replaced the ACT-3 in 1989 with an OEM version of the Gotoh GE1988T and the Takeuchi TRS-101.

 Bendmaster Deluxe